ucan-wg/invocation/README.md

 ### 3.2.1 Resource

-The `rsc` field MUST contain the [URI] of the resource being accessed.
+The Resource `(uri`) field MUST contain the [URI] of the resource being accessed.
 If the resource being accessed is some static data, it is RECOMMENDED to reference it by the [`data`], [`ipfs`], or [`magnet`] URI schemes.

 ### 3.2.3 Ability

-The `op` field MUST contain a [UCAN Ability].
+The Ability (sometimes called "operation") field MUST contain a [UCAN Ability].
 This field can be thought of as the message or trait being sent to the resource.

 ### 3.2.4 Input

-The `input` field, MAY contain any parameters expected by the URI/Ability pair, which MAY be different between different URIs and Abilities, and is thus left to the executor to define the shape of this data.
+The Input field, MAY contain any parameters expected by the URI/Ability pair, which MAY be different between different URIs and Abilities, and is thus left to the executor to define the shape of this data.

-The `input` field MUST have an IPLD [map representation][ipld representation], and thus MUST be one of the following:
+The Input field MUST have an IPLD [map representation][ipld representation], and thus MUST be one of the following:

 1. [Struct] in map representation.
 2. [Keyed], [enveloped] or [inline] union.